Select A Slurry Pump | Huge Inventory Available | DAE Pumps

 Vane Pumps:

 Vane pumps use blades, know as vanes, that slide in and out of rotor slots to move fluids.
-This action creates a suction that pumps fluids.
+This action creates a suction (and pressure rating) that pumps fluids.
 The vane pumps use multiple sets of vanes that mount on an off-center rotor that sits close to the cam wall creating a crescent-shaped cavity on the other side.
 These blades, which are always in contact with the cam wall, turn with the rotor.
 With the spinning of the rotor, the vanes slide out when they reach the cavity, trapping fluid.
 As the vanes reach the end of the open space, they slide back in, and the trapped fluid thus moves to the outlet or discharge valve.

 Screw Pumps: